yonigibbs/elm-i18next-gen/README.md

 Modules can be nested as deeply as desired.

+#### Module/Function/Parameter Names
+`elm-i18next-gen` will generate valid and idiomatic Elm code for the values in the source JSON.
+Often the generated Elm items (e.g. function names) will directly match the source JSON keys, but in some cases there might be differences.
+This is because the rules and normal usage of JSON and Elm are a bit different.
+For example, in Elm a function must start with a lower case letter, have no spaces or dashes, and by convention `camelCase` in used.
+In JSON, however, `kebab-case` perfectly valid, and keys can be lower or upper case.

+Because of this, `elm-i18next-gen` "sanitises" the JSON keys before generating the Elm code.
+For example the JSON key `greet-user` will be converted into an Elm function called `greetUser`.
+This also applies to generated modules and parameters.

+This is all fairly intuitive.
+There is however one case where no completely intuitive solution is obvious: where a JSON key starts with a number.
+This is not valid in Elm as modules/functions/parameters must start with a letter.
+Therefore in such cases the module/function/parameter will be prefixed with `T` (for modules) or `t` (for functions and parameters).
+(`T` is used as shorthand for "Translation".)

 ### Overwriting
 As explained above, the `overwrite` argument defines whether or not the code generation process should overwrite any existing files.
 If the `overwrite` flag isn't specified the logic is quite simple: the operation will only proceed if